-Titans of Korea Inc face questions in political scandal
+Korea corporate chiefs questioned over political scandal

-SEOUL The heads of South Korea's biggest corporate groups arrived at the country's National Assembly building on Tuesday morning for an unprecedented hearing into the political scandal that appears poised to bring down President Park Geun-hye.
+SEOUL The heads of South Korea's top conglomerates including the Samsung and Lotte Groups were questioned on Tuesday in an unprecedented parliamentary hearing into the political scandal that appears poised to bring down President Park Geun-hye.

-The corporate titans, headlined by Samsung Group heir-apparent Jay Y. Lee, ran a gauntlet of media and protesters as they entered the National Assembly building that sits along the southern bank of the Han River.

 A parliamentary panel is investigating whether the conglomerates, known as chaebol, were pressured by Park or a friend and aide to give money to two non-profit foundations backing Park's policies in exchange for special treatment.